brimdata/zed/docs/language/expressions/expr.md

 #### Syntactic Sugar

-Once we play around with these generator concepts, we may decide upon syntactic sugar for common use cases and Z patterns.
+Once we play around with these generator concepts, we may decide upon syntactic sugar for common use cases and Zed patterns.

 We may want to build `any` and `all` boolean expressions from SQL++, e.g., for addr and nets you could say